ttyngai/BlackJack/README.md

 https://ttyngai.github.io/BlackJack/

-**Future improvements in the future would be to add bank account functions.**
+**Future improvements in the future would be to add bank account functions.
+Also can have 3D viewports would be quiet cool.
+Could also imporve on soft ACE rule**